 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Group will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the Group, and are held by either the counterparty or the counterparty's trust department or agent but not in the Group's name.
-All of the Group's investments are in United States Treasury Bills and Notes of \$190,098,188 and \$184,642,711, respectively as of June 30, 2020 and 2019 and Blackrock Liquidity Treasury Cl Adm of \$59,747 and \$10,600, respectively as of June 30, 2020 and 2019 were uninsured and unregistered with securities held by either the counterparty or counterparty's trust department or agent, but not in the Group's name.
+All of the Group's investments are in United States Treasury Bills and Notes totaling \$190,616,498 and \$190,098,188, respectively as of June 30, 2021 and 2020 and Blackrock Liquidity Treasury Cl Adm of \$8,903 and \$59,747, respectively as of June 30, 2021 and 2020 were uninsured and unregistered with securities held by either the counterparty or counterparty's trust department or agent, but not in the Group's name.